-The drawing below, and those shown on drawings in Appendix C, shows the proper wiring for this port.
+This drawing, and those shown on drawings in Appendix G, show the proper wiring for this port.
 Information pertaining to the configuration and set up of the Okidata printer can be found at the end of this Chapter.

 A.2.1 Serial Converter